 - No good thread support in most script VMs, and Godot uses threads (Lua, Python, Squirrel, JS, AS, etc.).

 - No good class extending support in most script VMs, and adapting to the way Godot works is highly inefficient (Lua, Python, JS).

 - Horrible interface for binding to C++, results in large amount of code, bugs, bottlenecks and general inefficiency (Lua, Python, Squirrel, JS, etc.)

 - No native vector types (vector3, matrix4, etc.), resulting in highly reduced performance when using custom types (Lua, Python, Squirrel, JS, AS, etc.).

 - Garbage collector results in stalls or unnecessarily large memory usage (Lua, Python, JS, AS, etc.).

-GDScript was designed to solve the issues above, and performs very well in all the above scenarios.
-Please learn GDScript and enjoy a very smooth integration of scripting with the game engine (yes, it’s a rare but very enjoyable situation when things just work).
+GDScript was designed to solve the issues above, and performs well in all the above scenarios.
+Please learn GDScript and enjoy a smooth integration of scripting with the game engine (yes, it’s a rare but enjoyable situation when things just work).
 It’s worth it, give it a try!